sulsul2/hangry-users/README.md

-# Hangry API - Backend Engineer Intern Case Study
+# Hangry Users API - Backend Engineer Intern Case Study

 This project is a RESTful API built using Node.js and TypeScript as a part of the Hangry Backend Engineer Intern Case Study.
 The API manages user data and supports CRUD operations: Create, Read, Update, and Delete.
 The user data includes an ID, name, email, and date of birth.
 The API uses in-memory storage and does not rely on any external databases or frameworks.